OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Segmentation model populations}

-The data used to construct the previously published deep learning segmentation models for the OCT and SLO analysis suites have been described \cite{burke2023open, engelmann2023choroidalyzer, burke2024sloctolyzer}.
+OCTolyzer's segmentation models have been previously published \cite{burke2024sloctolyzer, burke2023open, engelmann2023choroidalyzer}, and the data used to construct them have already been described in their respective studies.
 The majority of this data were from cohorts related to systemic health and normative data.

-Supplementary \cref{supptab:pop_choroidalyzer} and \cref{supptab:pop_deepgpet}, with supporting text, describe the image and population characteristics for the two deep learning models OCTolyzer uses for OCT choroid segmentation.
-More details can be found in the original papers which describe the OCT choroid segmentation models \cite{burke2023open, engelmann2023choroidalyzer}.
-Supplementary \cref{supptab:pop_sloctolyzer} describe the image characteristics of the five cohorts used to build the segmentation models for OCTolyzer's SLO analysis suite.
-Additionally, supplementary \cref{supptab:pop_sloctolyzer_1} describe which of the cohorts and how many eyes/images were used in each of the three SLO segmentation models for training and evaluation.
-More details can be found in the original paper describing OCTolyzer's stand-alone SLO analysis suite, SLOctolyzer \cite{burke2024sloctolyzer}.
-All studies and cohorts adhered to the Declaration of Helsinki, received relevant ethical approval, and informed consent from all subjects was obtained in all cases from the host institution.
+For completeness and brevity, Supplementary \cref{supptab:pop_choroidalyzer} and \cref{supptab:pop_deepgpet}, with supporting text, describe the image and population characteristics for the two deep learning models OCTolyzer uses for OCT choroid segmentation.
+Additionally, Supplementary \cref{supptab:pop_sloctolyzer} describes the image characteristics of the five cohorts used to build the segmentation models for OCTolyzer's SLO analysis suite.
+All studies/cohorts \cite{dhaun2014optical, pearson2022multi, hatamizadeh2022ravir, cameron2016modulation, ritchie2012prevent, ritchie2013prevent, chen2022longitudinal, kearns2022futurems} adhered to the Declaration of Helsinki, received relevant ethical approval, and informed consent from all subjects was obtained in all cases from the host institution.